SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

         A *literal value* is a one-off value that appears directly in your source code, such as ``42`` and ``3.14159`` in the examples below.

 .. testcode:: typeInference

     (swift) var meaningOfLife = 42
     // meaningOfLife : Int = 42

-…Swift will deduce that you want the variable to be an ``Int``, because you have initialized it with a number that looks like an integer.

-Likewise, if you don't specify a type for a floating-point literal:
+Likewise, if you don't specify a type for a floating-point literal, Swift assumes that you want to create a ``Double`` from the floating-point value:

 .. testcode:: typeInference

     (swift) var pi = 3.14159
     // pi : Double = 3.14159

-…Swift assumes that you want to create a ``Double`` from the value of ``3.14159``.
-(Note that Swift always chooses ``Double`` rather than ``Float`` when inferring the type of floating-point numbers.)
+Swift always chooses ``Double`` (rather than ``Float``) when inferring the type of floating-point numbers.

 If you combine integer and floating-point literals in an expression, a type of ``Double`` will be inferred from the context: